Patricenko/Resonate/readme.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/yourusername/resonate/issues).
+Feel free to check [issues page](https://github.com/Patricenko/dinter/issues).

 ---

 ## License

 This project is licensed under the MIT License.

----

-## Contact

-For questions or support, contact: [your-email@example.com]

 ---